linux-china/task-keeper/README.md

 * Invoke task from a runner: `tk --runner=npm start`
 * Sync tasks between sources: `tk --from=npm --to=fleet task1 task2`
 * .env support by default: `tk --no-dotenv` to disable
+* `--doctor` support: check your system for potential problems to run tasks

 # How to get started?